s566319/web-scrapping/README.md

 * (Question 6) Histogram shown with appropriate labelling: 1 pt
 * (Question 7) Histogram shown with appropriate labelling: 1 pt
 * (Question 8) Thoughtful answer provided: 1 pt

+## Requirements
+# Markdown introduction with name and clickable link is required.
+# Markdown Section Headings for each Question are required.
+# Execute your code before exporting HTML and pushing notebooks.
+(See FAQ for help.)
+# Unexecuted code is not eligible for credit.